Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: RESULTS AND DISCUSSIONS

-In Table~\ref{IV}, we tabulate the magic wavelengths at the hyperfine levels for linearly as well as circularly polarized light.
-Just like Table II, we get few more magic wavelengths for circularly polarized light compared to linearly polarized light due to the presence of vector component in the former.
-This table in comparison with TABLE II, highlights small but noticeable changes both in the magic wavelengths and corresponding polarizabilities with more degrees of freedom in the choices of $(F,M_F)$ combinations for each $(J,m_J)$.
+In Table~\ref{IV}, we tabulate the magic wavelengths due to the transitions between the hyperfine levels of the clock states for a linearly and the circularly polarized light.
+Similar to Table~\ref{II}, we get few more magic wavelengths for the circularly polarized light compared to a linearly polarized light due to the presence of vector part of valence polarizability in the former.
+From a comparison between Table~\ref{IV} and Table~\ref{II}, it is obvious that the hyperfine splitting can induce small but noticeable changes both in the magic wavelengths and corresponding polarizabilities with more degrees of freedom in the choices of $(F_v,M_{F_v})$ combinations for each $(J_v,M_{J_v})$.